Ptolemy Epigonos: Co-regency of the Ptolemaic Kingdom

 After his failed attempted to regain the Macedonian Kingdom, Ptolemy eventually went to the Ptolemaic Kingdom to live with his relatives.
 Ptolemy II then was married to his only remaining paternal half-sister, Arsinoe I, by whom he had two sons, Ptolemy III Euergetes and Lysimachus, and a daughter, Berenice.
 At an unknown date between after 279 BC-274/3 BC, Ptolemy's mother arrived in Egypt.
 Probably at the instigation of Arsinoe II, charges of conspiring to assassinate Ptolemy II were soon brought against Arsinoe I. Ptolemy II had convicted Arsinoe I of plotting against him.
 He ended his marriage to Arsinoe I and divorced her.
 Ptolemy II had exiled Arsinoe I to Coptos in southern Egypt.

-Ptolemy's mother married his maternal uncle Ptolemy II.
+Ptolemy's mother married her brother, Ptolemy II.
 Arsinoe II died at an unknown date between July 270 BC-260 BC.
 Ptolemy II at some point after his mother's death had his children legally declared as the children of Arsinoe II and had the sons of Arsinoe II legally declared as the children of Ptolemy II.

 Ptolemy Epigonos disappears from the historical records from the time of his failed attempt to reclaim the Macedonian throne till the death of Arsinoe II.
 According to surviving portraits, inscriptions, coinage and papyri, Ptolemy was made co-regent of the Ptolemaic Kingdom by Ptolemy II.
 There may have been several reasons why Ptolemy II made Ptolemy his co-regent: to relieve him of some of his duties; to have the remaining living child of Arsinoe II to have as a help rather than a burden and support for the Chremonidean War which began at the beginning of the co-regency.

 The earliest attested date for his co-regency with his maternal uncle-adopted father is from papyri dated from November 267 BC, while the last dated reference from his co-regency is September 10, 259 BC.
 There is a possibility Ptolemy may have been betrothed to his maternal cousin-paternal niece-adopted sister Berenice.
 Ptolemy is shown as an adult on the Great Mendes Stela, where he is depicted wearing the pharaoh’s war crown, which is suggested that Ptolemy is playing an active role in court life and later in military affairs.
 His portrait on the Mendes Stela is dated from 264/3 BC.
 The wearing of this crown reveals and gives a significant statement; as it was used as a symbol of coronation and legitimate pharaonic succession.
 According to the surviving evidence, Ptolemy was to be the intended heir and successor of Ptolemy II.